 Q: What venues are currently open?

-A: Serafina Restaurant and Goldfinch Coffee Shop are open for delivery and takeout only with modified hours.
-LeGrande Lounge is temporarily closed.
+A: Serafina Restaurant is open for delivery and takeout only with modified hours.
+LeGrande Lounge and Gold Finch Coffee are temporarily closed.
 For the most up to date hours of operation, visit Dining.

 Q: Is bar service available?